mikehaertel/unixpc-gcc/README.md

 from a Unix 3.51m installation, with the development tools installed, running under the FreeBee emulator.

-The patches are all my own.
+The patches are my own work together with contributions by Alain Knaff.